 When it comes to retirement living, one size does not fit all.
 So Life Care Services, An LCS® Company, manages a variety of senior living options, from a Life Plan Community (formerly known as a CCRC – continuing care retirement community) to communities that offer independent living to assisted living, and memory care.

 A Life Plan Community offers independent living and skilled nursing in a home-like setting.
 Many communities also provide assisted living and memory support.
 Typically, a resident moves into a residence and receives a variety of services such as dining, housekeeping, scheduled transportation, maintenance and security, and has access to social, wellness and educational programs.
 Residents live independently, enjoying the lifestyle they create for themselves.
 But the unique benefit of a Life Plan Community is the access to a continuum of care if and as it’s needed.
 Care that is provided at a Life Plan Community varies, but will always include skilled nursing for transitional, rehabilitation or long-term nursing needs.
 Whether through home health care or in specially designed areas on the Life Plan Community campus, assisted living and memory care can also be provided.
-Transition among these levels of care is virtually seamless, as care is provided at the community.
+Transition among these levels of care is virtually seamless, care is provided at the community.
 One of the popular benefits is that a resident is able to decide where that care will be provided prior to the need occurring.
 Then he or she receives that care surrounded by friends and staff who know them.
 Additionally, couples appreciate remaining close to each other even as needs change.

 A Life Plan Community typically offers a residency agreement that specifies the details of the housing and services to be provided.
-While some are rentals, the great majority are structured with a one-time entrance fee that features an element of refundability, along with a monthly payment that covers the services provided.
+While some are rental communities, the great majority are structured with a one-time entrance fee that features an element of refundability, along with a monthly payment that covers the services provided.
 The entrance fee and monthly fee will vary depending on the size of the residence and the number of occupants.
 A Life Plan Community could also be structured as a fee-simple payment, a condominium with homeowner association, or as a cooperative.